-Mickey’s Not So Scary Halloween Party Tips for Tickets
+Guide to Mickey’s Not So Scary Halloween Party

 This special-ticket event runs select nights Aug.
-17-Oct.
-31, 2018.
+13-Nov 1.
 It doesn’t occur every night, so be sure to check to see if it is going to be going on while you are there:

-Mickey’s Not So Scary Halloween Party Tips for Costumes
+Choosing the Right Costume for Mickey’s Not So Scary Halloween Party

 GUESTS AGES 0-13